 Call for submissions to Issue 2 of BIG_Review

-Artistic submissions should pertain to borders (borders understood broadly as political, social, cultural, metaphoric, personal).
+Artistic submissions should pertain to borders (understood broadly as political, social, cultural, metaphoric, personal).
 Borders can capture the popular imagination and inspire creative works.
 Artwork can reflect and influence the cultures that shape borders.
 We promote portfolios and individual works, including original poems, photos, paintings, short stories, creative essays, film and literature reviews, artistic commentaries, and other forms of art.
 Artists retain copyright of their work and benefit from increased exposure at no cost to them.

 Academic submissions must be previously unpublished and not simultaneously under other publishers’ consideration.
 Submissions are not guaranteed approval.
 BIG_Review reserves the right to reject submissions on any grounds.

 For complete submission guidelines and more information about the journal, visit our website.
+And please share with colleagues, grad students, and artists who may be interested.